 Banded Ankle Mobilization

 If you feel like there is some pinching in the front of the ankle when doing the assessment, then this one may be for you.
-Get a resistance band (here is an affiliate link for the bands I am using) and anchor it to the bottom of a rig.
+Get a resistance band (here is an affiliate link for the bands I am using if you are interested) and anchor it to the bottom of a rig.
 Set up a box or bench a few feet away, stand with your back to the rig, and put one foot on top of the box/bench.
 Wrap the band around the top of the foot (below the shin) so that it pulls down and back.
 Lunge forward and drive the knee over the toes in 3 different directions: over the big toe, over the middle of the foot, and over the pinky toe.
 Cycle through all three for 10 reps in each direction with a slow rock into and out of the movement.
 The pull of the band down and back is what helps to restore the backwards glide of the talus that we talked about.

 After we improve the range of motion, we need to access that newfound mobility with a strengthening exercise.
 This is arguably the most important step to ingrain the new range of motion into our movement patterns.
 Stand with the toes elevated on a step.
 Come up on the toes and slowly lower the heels to the floor for a count of 4 seconds.
 The slow lowering is the most important part because it works the calf eccentrically, essentially stretching and strengthening at the same time.
 Another thing that can be added is to really hit that soleus muscle by bending the knee when you get to the bottom of the movement.
 Try 3 sets of 10 reps.